anxious-coder-lhs/emacs-config/README.md

 Configuration layers can be enabled/disabled using the `dotspacemacs-configuration-layers` function in the `.spacemacs` configuration file.
 At the time I installed it, the only enabled package by default was `helm` and `emacs-lisp`.
 All the others were disabled.

 ## Enabling/Disabling Layers
 In this repo configuration, I have shared my layering configuration for my setup.
 Please look into `.spacemacs` and the `dotspacemacs-configuration-layers` and disable/enable the packages you would like.
+Just uncomment the package that are of interest and press `SPC f e R` in Evil mode or `M-m f e R` to reload.

 # Keybindings
 It is practically not possible to highlight all the bindings here.
 The intent is to showcase some of the top used keybindings here.
 Additional contributions are welcome.